njleonzhang/generator-gulp-ionic/README.md

 If you start the server by command `gulp -run, gulp -build`, we consider you are in release mode, `produttion` property in the json will be used to generate angular `ENVconfig` module.

 Of course, If you can revise `ENV.json` to your own config.
 But sometimes, we need to change `serverBase` frequently when we make some test.
-In this situation, you can use [-s] option,
+In this situation, you can use `-server or -s` option,

 * `gulp -s www.xxx.com`         // debug mode with special serverBase
 * `gulp -r -s www.xxx.com`      // production mode with special serverBase